Beorge-web/schema-generator-extension/PRIVACY.md

 ## 7. Permissions Usage
 The extension requires certain permissions which are used as follows:
 - `debugger`: Used only for monitoring network requests
-- `tabs`: Used to identify the current tab being monitored
-- `activeTab`: Used to access the current tab when activated
+- `activeTab`: Used to access and monitor the current tab when activated
-- `storage`: Used to store settings locally
-- `scripting`: Used to process network requests

 All operations are performed locally within your browser, and no data is collected, stored, or transmitted externally.